 Diamond certifications provide reports to both buyers and sellers regarding the grades of each diamonds.
 Not only does this information prove the quality of the diamond, it also directly influences the price.
 Upon every purchase (or sale), the diamond certification should be reviewed, as this is the documentation that has been given by trained professionals using technical equipment.

 Unfortunately, not all diamond certifications are equal.
 Some organizations have a history of inflating the quality of the diamonds they grade.
-Fortunately, they’re are two organizations you can trust—the AGS and the GIA.
+Fortunately, they’re are organizations you can trust—the GIA, IGI for lab diamonds and GCAL.

 What to Look for in Diamond Certification